 Great—you’ve got your blanket!
 Here are some quick things you can do to make sure it fits properly before you leave your horse in it:

 Getting dressed – Are you able to easily fit the blanket on your horse without obvious tightness or looseness?

 Grazing – Is your horse able to lower his or her head to the floor without difficulty?
 Place a treat on the ground and check if there is any pressure at the front of the blanket.

 Bathroom – Can your horse ‘have a bowel movement’ without any issues?

 Shoulder room – Does the blanket fit well over the shoulders?
 Try slipping your hand between here – there should be just enough room.

-Withers room – Is there enough room between the blanket and the withers?
+Withers room – Is there enough room between the sheet and the withers?
 Try slipping your hand between here – there should be just enough room.